saytat/Notebooks/2016-01-18-project-ideas.md

 12. Allowing extension of the story.
 Extension of Lalka.
 Where Wlokuski talks to himself.
 Or Rzeki wtites a new diary entry that did not exist in the book.
 Extending the book.
 13. Historic Maps.
 Maybe add a mapp coluring (via third party) plugin.
 14. Can this app include google cardboard apps?
+15. This can potentially extend beyond the city.
+Part of a bike trip for example.
+Audio guided bike trip.

 Idea#1a: Storify Vistula walk.
 2 banks of Vistula.
 Possibility to add content on more diverse topics.
 Like ecology, place history.
 The constitutive parts of the app remains the same.